Flashing Firmware To Your Keyboard

 Tips: just choose atmega32u4, in most cases it works

-(3) Make sure the yellow message in QMK Toolbox is still “connected”, if not, do Step 1 again
+(3) Make sure the last message in QMK Toolbox is still “connected”, if not, do Step 1 again

 Step 3: Flash your keyboard